provable-things/ethereum-bridge/README.md

 After you have correctly deployed the address resolver and the connector on your blockchain you can load the previous instance using the `--oar` flag (with the latest oar address generated) or using `--instance latest`

+**if you are not using the deterministic OAR** you also need to [update your contract constructor](#add-a-custom-address-resolver) with the new address resolver generated

 see also [optional flags](#optional-flags)

 ####Active mode